 You might think there is obvious motivation for this latter idea.
-Consider the proposition <vegemite is tasty>, and suppose this proposition takes different truth-values at different contexts of assessment.
+Consider the proposition <vegemite is tasty> and suppose this proposition takes different truth-values at different contexts of assessment.
 Suppose it is true at Jenny’s context and false at Herbert’s.
-It seems obvious that when the question arises as to whether Jenny should give Herbert vegemite for lunch, that the context we should care about is Herbert’s.
-The fact that <vegemite is tasty> is false at his context partially fixes the fact that Jenny shouldn’t serve it to him, regardless of that proposition being true at her context.
+It seems obvious that when the question arises as to whether Jenny should give Herbert vegemite for lunch, the context we should care about is Herbert’s.
+The fact that <vegemite is tasty> is false at his context partially fixes the fact that Jenny should not serve it to him, regardless of that proposition being true at her context.

 This is not to say that the assessor relative conativist must take this view.
-She might think that Mary should, in making decisions for herself, take into account the facts at Jeremy’s context (given their relationship).
+She might think that in making decisions for herself Mary should take into account the facts at Jeremy’s context (given their relationship).
 And she might think that when Jeremy is making his decision about the procedure, he should also take into account the facts at his context.
-Exactly what ‘taking into account’ here would amount is, of course, up for grabs.
+Exactly what ‘taking into account’ here would amount to is, of course, up for grabs.
 It may be that what ultimately goes on in such cases is a complicated negotiation between parties, where different truths obtain at those parties’ contexts.
-Ultimately though, the assessor relativist will say that personal-identity truths do partially settle the normative facts: it is just that it is up for grabs which truths do the settling, and how.
+Ultimately though, the assessor relativist will say that personal-identity truths do partially settle the normative facts: it is just that it is up for grabs which truths do the settling and how.
 That, however, seems to be the right thing to say.

-7. Conclusion
+6. Conclusion

-I do not claim to have decisively shown that conativists should accept assessor relative conativism (in its self/other guise) over its realiser relative competitors Rather, I hope to have drawn attention to the former view and articulated some reasons why conativists might be attracted to insofar as they want to make room for a role for other-directed attitudes.
+I do not claim to have decisively shown that conativists should accept assessor relative conativism over its realizer relative competitors Rather, I hope to have drawn attention to the former view and articulated some reasons why conativists might be attracted to it insofar as they want to make room for a role for other-directed attitudes.
 It may ultimately prove to be the case that assessor relativists also want to endorse some kind of pluralism, be it public/private pluralism or perhaps even self-other pluralism.
 But I leave these considerations for another day.
-Of course, some conativists might simply not be moved by the idea that other-directed attitudes should play a role in determining the personal-identity truths, and these conativists may well be drawn to some other, realiser relative, version of conativism.
-But for those who take other-directed attitudes seriously, I think there are good reasons to seriously consider some version of assessor relative conativism.
+Of course, some conativists might simply not be moved by the idea that other-directed attitudes should play a role in determining the personal-identity truths, and these conativists may well be drawn to some other realizer relative version of conativism.
+But for those who take other-directed attitudes seriously, I think there are good reasons to consider seriously some version of assessor relative conativism.

+Kristie Miller

+University of Sydney

+kriste.miller@sydney.edu.au

 References

-Braddon-Mitchell, D. & West, C. (2001).
-Temporal Stage Pluralism.
-Philosophy and Phenomenological Research , LXII(1), 59-83.
+Braddon-Mitchell, D., and C. West.
+(2001) ‘Temporal Stage Pluralism’.
+Philosophy and Phenomenological Research , 62, 59–83.

-Braddon-Mitchell, D. & Miller, K. (2020a).
-Conativism about personal identity.
-In A. Sauchelli (Ed.), Derek Parfit's Reasons and Persons: An introduction and critical inquiry (pp. 129-159).
-London: Routledge.
+Braddon-Mitchell, D., and K. Miller.
+(2020a) ‘Conativism about Personal Identity’.
+In A. Sauchelli (ed.), Derek Parfit's Reasons and Persons: An Introduction and Critical Inquiry (London: Routledge), 129–59.

-Braddon-Mitchell, D, & Miller, K. (2020b).
-Surviving, to some degree.
-Philosophical Studies , 177, 3805-3831.
+Braddon-Mitchell, D., and K. Miller.
+(2020b) ‘Surviving, to Some Degree’.
+Philosophical Studies , 177, 3805–31.

-Braddon-Mitchell, D, & Miller, K. (2004).
-How to be a conventional person. he Monist, 87(4), 457-474.
+Braddon-Mitchell, D., and K. Miller.
+(2004) ‘How to be a Conventional Person’.
+The Monist, 87, 457–74.

-Hirsch, E. (1982).
-The concept of identity .
+Hirsch, E. (1982) The Concept of Identity.
 Oxford: Oxford University Press.

-Johnston, M. (1989).
-‘Relativism and the Self’.
-In M. Krausz (ed.), Relativism: Interpretation and Confrontation.
-Notre Dame University Press.

-Johnston, M. (2010).
-Surviving Death .
+Johnston, M. (2010) Surviving Death .
 Princeton, N.J.: Princeton University Press.

-Kovacs, D. (2016).
-‘Self-Made people.’
-Mind 125(500): 1071-1099
+Kovacs, D. (2016) ‘Self-Made People’.
+Mind, 125,1071–99.

-Kovacs, D. M. (2020).
-Diachronic self-making.
-Australasian Journal of Philosophy , 98(2), 349-362.
+Kovacs, D. M. (2020) ‘Diachronic Self-making’.
+Australasian Journal of Philosophy , 98, 349–62.

-Longenecker, M. (forthcoming).
-‘Community-Made Selves’ Australasian Journal of Philosophy.
+Longenecker, M. (Forthcoming) ‘Community-Made Selves’ Australasian Journal of Philosophy.

-MacFarlane, J. (2009).
-Nonindexical contextualism.
-Synthese, 166(2), 231-250.
+MacFarlane, J. (2009) ‘Nonindexical Contextualism’.
+Synthese, 166, 231–50.